Identity verification with Trustly ID

 Instantly verify identity information to reduce fraud, minimize manual input, and augment your KYC processes.

-This guide refers to features and APIs which have been released under the Trustly Beta program.
+Trustly released some features and APIs described here under the Beta program.
 Standard Trustly Service Level Agreements do not apply to this functionality at this time.
 Some behaviors, field names, and property types are likely to change prior to the General Availability release.

 Prerequisites

-Using the appropriate Trustly UI SDK for your application, render the Select Bank Widget or Lightbox by passing an Establish Data object to the chosen method.
+Using the appropriate Trustly UI SDK for your application, render the Select Bank Widget or Lightbox by passing an Establish Data Object API to the chosen method.

 accessId: "{YOUR_ACCESS_ID}",